 National Student Survey

-If you are a final year undergraduate you can still make your mark by completing the National Student Survey.
+If you are a final year undergraduate you will be able to make your mark by completing the National Student Survey from Monday 9 January to Sunday 30 April 2017.
 Your feedback not only contributes to improvements in the facilities, resources and teaching on offer to current students, but also helps prospective students choose the right institution and course for them.
+Further details about completing the survey will be sent to you by email in January 2017.

 Destination of leavers